 - Comment: General Discount

-- Refers to: You can refer to a range of input the value.
+- Refers to: You can refer to a range of input values.

 - In the end, click OK.